-- 1. We modify the fast path condition in Phase 2: the command leader commits a command on the fast path if both of the following conditions are fulfilled: - The command leader receives $F + \lfloor \frac{F+1}{2} \rfloor 1$ PreAcceptReply's with identical deps and seq attributes, and - For every command in deps, at least one of the replicas in the quorum (including the command leader itself) has recorded that command as Committed-acceptors pass this information to the command leader with at most one bit per each command included in deps.
+- 1. We modify the fast path condition in Phase 2: the command leader commits a command on the fast path if both of the following conditions are fulfilled: - FP-quorum: The command leader receives $F + \lfloor \frac{F+1}{2} \rfloor 1$ PreAcceptReply's with identical deps and seq attributes, and - FP-deps-committed: For every command in deps, at least one of the replicas in the quorum (including the command leader itself) has recorded that command as Committed-acceptors pass this information to the command leader with at most one bit per each command included in deps.